Skip to content

 4. Emphasize communication skills

-Trend: Communication skills are critical at every level of an organization.
+Trend: Communication training is critical at every level of an organization.

 Currently, most organizations focus their soft skills training on senior leadership.
 Don’t fall into this trap.